Somalis: Cuisine

 Somali cuisine reflects a diverse mix of different culinary influences.
 Drawing from Arab, Indian, and Italian flavours, it is shaped by Somalia's history of trade and commerce.
 The aftermath of Italian colonial rule in Somalia left a culinary influence that is seen in the widespread adoption of pasta (baasto), usually served with a sauce (suugo), and lasagne.

 The foundation of Somali dishes encompasses staples like rice and pasta, paired with a type of meat such as lamb, beef, or chicken.
-Somali culinary traditions include camel meat and milk, both considered a delicacy and an important component in the diet of pastoralists.
+Somali culinary traditions include camel meat and milk, which are considered delicacies and important components in the diets of pastoralists.
 Coastal communities also incorporate seafood into their meals.
 Aromatic spices such as cumin, cardamom, and coriander are frequently utilized to add flavor to dishes.

 Somali cuisine includes an assortment of stews, traditional flatbreads, and pastries.
 This includes Canjeero/Lahooh, a variation of fermented pancake-like flatbread that is savored in Somalia and in neighbouring countries like Ethiopia, Eritrea, and Yemen.

 Somali rice, the usual staple for dinner or lunch, is typically seasoned and mixed with various ingredients such as meat, vegetables, and, raisins.
 It is not uncommon for this dish to be presented in a visually appealing manner by incorporating multiple colors.
 The dish may be artificially tinted with shades of yellow or orange using saffron and other spices to enhance its aesthetic appeal.